AdrianSzklarski/GAMES__Text_games/README.md

 </ul>

 ## Use of the programme:
-<p>Under construction</p>
+<p>The user comes up with a number between 1 and 1000 and the computer has to guess it in max.
+10 moves.  </p>

 ## Author:
-Programme code written by A.Szklarski 12.2021r.
+Programme code written by A.Szklarski 09.2023r.